Hyundai Motorsport Begins Testing Veloster N ETCR | Hyundai N

 - The car completed two days of running at the Hungaroring circuit near Budapest to start an extensive development program ahead of a race debut in 2020

-- Revealed at IAA in Frankfurt earlier this month the Hyundai Veloster N ETCR lays the foundation of a new pillar for Hyundai Motorsport, with expansion into electric motorsport.
+- Revealed at IAA in Frankfurt earlier this month, the Hyundai Veloster N ETCR lays the foundation of a new pillar for Hyundai Motorsport with the expansion into electric motorsport.

-24 September 2019 - Hyundai Motorsport have completed the first on-track running with the new Veloster N ETCR, the company’s first electric race car project.
+24 September 2019 - Hyundai Motorsport has completed the first on-track running with the new Veloster N ETCR, the company’s first electric race car project.

 The brand new car completed two days at the Hungaroring near Budapest last weekend, finishing the test trouble-free.
 The days at the circuit – already an established part of the FIA WTCR and TCR Europe calendars – allowed the engineers to learn more about the chassis balance on the technical circuit, and to begin to harness the power from the mid-mounted electric motor to maximize performance and efficiency.

 Unveiled earlier this month at IAA in Frankfurt the Veloster N ETCR is the first electric racing car to be designed and built by Hyundai Motorsport.
 The mid-mounted motor and rear-wheel-drive layout are also firsts for the Alzenau, Germany based team.
-With batteries fitted in the floor of the design, and double-wishbone rear suspension the chassis is radically different from any previous Hyundai Motorsport project, increasing the importance of each testing session.
+With floor-mounted batteries and a double-wishbone rear suspension, the chassis is radically different from any previous Hyundai Motorsport project, increasing the importance of each testing session.

 The project is expected to lay the foundations for a new pillar within the company as it expands into new technology that is increasingly relevant to Hyundai’s road-going range.
 The development of the Veloster N ETCR will also help drive the development of future high-performance electric car designs.